Portal about bathroom renovation. Useful tips

 Farmarette - farmer

-pickette - participant in a picketing protest
+pickette - protest picket participant

 copette - policewoman